jpbaldon/BibleReviewApp/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## Bible App Recent Changes
+- All Bible chpaters now have summaries!
+- Feedback is now an overlay
+- Feedback sounds have been replaced so that correct and incorrect are comparable in instrumentation and style
+- Incorrect answers shake the screen
+- Correct answers submitted on first try now display confetti
+- Added an about page
+- Changing the state of Enabled Books now automatically changes the Prompts on the Verses and Summaries tabs (and resets attempts to 0)
+- Username of current user now displays in yellow on leaderboard
+- On summaries tab, when correct answer is shown, the original prompt displays in yellow above the chapter text

+## Bible App Upcoming Changes
+- Increased height on the content container in the second and third tabs (since feedack is now an overlay)
+- Context buttons that appear after correct answer is shown to allwo user to navigate to next or previous chapter
+- Potential rework of correct answer feedback (perhaps use confetti more sparingly)
+- Potential rework of the Enabled Books screen so that users can disable chapters in addition to books, as well as decrease the probability of certain chapters (common, uncommon, rare, disabled)?
+At the very least, need to make it so that at least one book must be enabled.
+- Refactor of Stylesheets to keep things more consistent across screens
+- Forgot password system?